 5. JJRC H36 – Cheapest Indoor UAV

 If you want something that is tiny, easy to use and heaps of fun but doesn’t cost the earth then the JJRC H36 is something you can’t really go wrong with.
-Typically retailing at around £16, this has to be one of the best value for money toys you could ever purchase.
+With a very low price point, this has to be one of the best value for money toys you could ever purchase.

 Don’t be fooled by the low price.
 The H36 still packs plenty under that black and blue hood and although the controller might be a little too small for our liking the drone itself has everything an indoor drone pilot could ask for.
 It even has some funky LED lighting that looks great in lower lit areas.